 4. Ponder the Geological History of the area

 If you look in the distance your will see the back side of Mt.
 Bandai, however, only the trained eye will be able to notice the remaining evidence of the massive eruption that occurred in 1888.
 Mt.
 Bandai is actually a type of volcano!
 Prior to the eruption, the area around the Goshiki-numa ponds was an area covered with rivers and streams.
-The eruption greatly altered the surround area, including forming the Goshiki-numa lakes and ponds, and well as sinking an entire village!
+The eruption greatly altered the surrounding area, including forming the Goshiki-numa lakes and ponds, as well as sinking an entire village!
 If you are interested in the geology of the area, I recommend a quick visit to the Mt.
 Bandai Eruption Memorial Museum.
-Thankfully there are various tools that are used to predict volcanic eruptions here, so you don’t need to worry about that when visiting!
+Thankfully various tools are used to predict volcanic eruptions here, so you don’t need to worry about that when visiting!